dhdanie/goonnx/README.md

 You'll also need to download the example ResNet model from [here](https://s3.amazonaws.com/onnx-model-zoo/resnet/resnet152v2/resnet152v2.onnx).

-Then, you should be able to run a basic demo application like the following:
+Then, you should be able to run a basic demo application like the following (see main.go for working demo):

 ```go
 package main